 20.2.
-Development, test, and production environments must be segregated.
+Development, test, and production environments shall be segregated.

 20.3.
-Separation of duties must exist between development, test, and production environments.
+Separation of duties shall exist between development, test, and production environments.

 20.5.
 Remove test data and accounts before production systems become active.

 20.6.
 Follow change control procedures for all changes to system components.
-The procedures should include testing of operational functionality.
+The procedures shall include testing of operational functionality.

 21.2.
-Ensure that a Quality Assurance (QA) methodology is followed using a multi-phase quality assurance release cycle that includes security testing.
+Ensure that a test engineering (i.e. quality assurance (QA)) methodology is followed using a multi-phase quality assurance release cycle that includes security testing.

 21.3.
 Deliver security fixes and improvements aligning to a pre-determined schedule based on identified severity levels.

 21.4.
-Perform vulnerability testing as a component of QA testing and address any findings prior to software release.
+Perform vulnerability testing as a component of QA testing and address any severity 2 or higher findings prior to software release.

 21.5.
 Ensure that software is released only via production managed change control processes, with no access or involvement by the development and test teams.